islandoftex/arara/README.markdown

 > **Note:** `arara 3.0` is now available on CTAN!
 I hope the application will hit TeX Live in a few days.
 If you want to use the installers, please take a look at the `releases/` directory.
-Sadly, GitHub got hid of the *Downloads* section, so I had to include the installers as a normal commit.
+Sadly, GitHub got rid of the *Downloads* section, so I had to include the installers as a normal commit.

 # arara